 Term Definition 2-phase Commit 2-phase commit protocol is an atomic commitment protocol for distributed systems.
-It consists ACID A set of properties (Atomicity, Consistency, Isolation, Durability) guaranteeing that transaction Cache A high-speed access area that can be either a reserved section of main memory or storage devic Client Server Topology Hazelcast topology where members run outside the user application, and are connected to clien Embedded Topology Hazelcast topology where the members are in-process with the user application and act as both Garbage Collection Garbage collection is the recovery of storage that is being used by an application when that app Hazelcast Cluster A virtual environment formed by Hazelcast members communicating with each other in the clu Hazelcast Partitions Memory segments containing the data.
-Hazelcast is built-on the partition concept, it uses parti IMDG An in-memory data grid (IMDG) is a data structure that resides entirely in memory, and is dis Invalidation The process of marking an object as being invalid across the distributed cache.
-Java heap Java heap is the space that Java can reserve and use in memory for dynamic memory allocation LRU, LFU LRU and LFU are two of eviction algorithms.
+It consists ACID A set of properties (Atomicity, Consistency, Isolation, Durability) guaranteeing that transaction Cache A high-speed access area that can be either a reserved section of main memory or storage device Client Server Topology Hazelcast topology where members run outside the user application, and are connected to clien Embedded Topology Hazelcast topology where the members are in-process with the user application and act as both Garbage Collection Garbage collection is the recovery of storage that is being used by an application when that application when that application when the property of the storage collection is the recovery of storage that is being used by an application when that application when the property of the storage collection is the recovery of storage that is being used by an application when that application when the storage collection is the recovery of storage that is being used by an application when that application when the storage collection is the recovery of storage that is being used by an application when the storage collection is the storage collection is the storage collection of the storage collec Hazelcast Cluster A virtual environment formed by Hazelcast members communicating with each other in the clu Hazelcast Partitions Memory segments containing the data.
+Hazelcast is built-on the partition concept, it uses parti $\operatorname{IMDG}$ An in-memory data grid (IMDG) is a data structure that resides entirely in memory, and is dis Invalidation The process of marking an object as being invalid across the distributed cache.
+Java heap Java heap is the space that Java can reserve and use in memory for dynamic memory allocation $\mathbf{L}\mathbf{R}\mathbf{U},\mathbf{L}\mathbf{F}\mathbf{U}$ LRU and LFU are two of eviction algorithms.
 LRU is the abbreviation for Least Recently Used Member A Hazelcast instance.
 Depending on your Hazelcast usage, it can refer to a server or a Java virt Multicast A type of communication where data is addressed to a group of destination members simultane Near Cache A caching model.
 When near cache is enabled, an object retrieved from a remote member is pu $\mathbf{NoSQL}$ "Not Only SQL".
-A database model that provides a mechanism for storage and retrieval of data OSGI Formerly known as the Open Services Gateway initiative, it describes a modular system and a s Partition Table Table containing all members in the cluster, mappings of partitions to members, and further me Race Condition This condition occurs when two or more threads can access shared data and they try to change $\mathbf{RSA}$ An algorithm developed by Rivest, Shamir and Adleman to generate, encrypt and decrypt keys Serialization Process of converting an object into a stream of bytes in order to store the object or transmit it Split Brain Split brain syndrome, in a clustering context, is a state in which a cluster of members gets divid Transaction Means a sequence of information exchange and related work (such as data store updating) that
+A database model that provides a mechanism for storage and retrieval of data OSGI Formerly known as the Open Services Gateway initiative, it describes a modular system and a s Partition Table Table containing all members in the cluster, mappings of partitions to members, and further me Race Condition This condition occurs when two or more threads can access shared data and they try to change RSA An algorithm developed by Rivest, Shamir and Adleman to generate, encrypt and decrypt keys Serialization Process of converting an object into a stream of bytes in order to store the object or transmit it Split Brain Split brain syndrome, in a clustering context, is a state in which a cluster of members gets divide Transaction Means a sequence of information exchange and related work (such as data store updating) that